 For many universities a foreign language qualification is either required for entry or highly recommended.
 This applies to universities in Europe, America and Asia, especially for international programmes.
-The IB Diploma programme also requires a second foreign language - a good grade at IGCSE will prepare students to continue their studies in the French, Chinese or Spanish B course.
+The IB Diploma programme also requires a second foreign language - a good grade at IGCSE will prepare students to continue their studies in the Chinese, French, or Spanish B course.
 Being able to communicate in a variety of languages will enhance your career and mobility prospects, whether you want a career in business, engineering, teaching, law, tourism, fashion or sport.
 Moreover, the social value of being able to communicate in more than one language is enormous, as it opens up many opportunities throughout the world.
-English is not enough.